Small Faces: Ogdens' Nut Gone Flake (1968)

-Breakup and The Autumn Stone (1969)
+"The Universal", The Autumn Stone, and breakup (1968–69)

+The final official single during the band's career was folksy sounding "The Universal", released in the summer of 1968.
+The song was recorded by adding studio overdubs to a basic track that Marriott had cut live in his back garden in Essex with an acoustic guitar.
+Taped on a home cassette recorder, Marriott's recording included his dogs' barking in the background.
+The single's comparative lack of success in the charts (No. 16 on the UK chart) disappointed Marriott, who then stopped writing music.

 Marriott officially quit the band at the end of 1968, walking off stage during a live New Year's Eve gig yelling "I quit".
 Citing frustration at their failure to break out of their pop image and their inability to reproduce the more sophisticated material properly on stage, Marriott was already looking ahead to a new band, Humble Pie, with Peter Frampton.
 On the subject of the group's breakup, Kenney Jones, in an interview with John Hellier (2001), said:

+After fulfilling outstanding live performance commitments, including a European tour in January, the Small Faces' dissolution was formally announced in March 1969, and Marriott and Frampton's plans to form a new group together were unveiled (although the band were already formed and had been rehearsing together since January).

-A posthumous album, The Autumn Stone, was released later in 1969, and included the major Immediate recordings, a rare live concert performance, and a number of previously unreleased tracks recorded for their intended fourth LP, 1862, including the classic Swinging Sixties instrumental "Wide Eyed Girl on the Wall" and "Donkey Rides, A Penny, A Glass", co-written by Ian McLagan.
-The final single, "Afterglow (Of Your Love)", was released in 1969 after the band had ceased to exist and the single only reached No. 36 in the UK Singles Charts.
+A posthumous double compilation album, The Autumn Stone, was released later in 1969, mixing together the band's hit singles, key album tracks, previously unreleased live concert recordings, and a number of previously unreleased studio tracks recorded for their intended fourth studio album, 1862, including the classic Swinging Sixties instrumental "Wide Eyed Girl on the Wall" and "Donkey Rides, A Penny, A Glass", co-written by Ian McLagan.
+A final single, "Afterglow (Of Your Love)", taken from Ogdens' Nut Gone Flake, was released in 1969 after the band had ceased to exist and reached No. 36 in the UK Singles Charts.